alishakhalid/M226-Project/README.md

-# Plant app
+# plant_app.plant_classes.Plant app
 ## Jump back and forth!

 * [What is this?](#what-is-this)
 * [What can I do with this?](#what-can-i-do-with-this)
 * [How do I use it?](#how-do-i-use-it)
 * [Documentation](#documentation-of-this-app)
 ## What is this?
-With this program, you can identify what kind of plant you own, how often it needs to be watered and you can save the plant you just identified and always come back to the info you need!
+With this program, you can identify what kind of plant you own, how often it needs to be watered, and you can save the plant you just identified and always come back to the info you need!